pantheon-systems/wordpress-composer-managed/docs/Installing-Sage.md

 ![Newly-installed Sage theme screenshot](#images/sage-theme-screenshot.png)

 If you see a fresh Sage starter theme, the setup worked and you're ready to start building!
 Refer to the [Sage documentation](https://docs.roots.io/sage/10.x/configuration/) for more information on how to use Sage now that it's been installed.

+## Final Thoughts
+This script was written with the assumption that you are only using a single Sage theme.
+If you install multiple Sage themes, you will need to manually update the `composer.json` file to include the `post-install-cmd` for each theme as the script will update the existing entry if one exists already.